 Yet, a global market for DAB radio is still too far off in order to stimulate mobile and smartphone manufacturers to include DAB receiving capabilities.
 In March 2016 the first mobile phone with DAB radio was launched by LG - the LG Stylus 2 smartphone.
 However, the mobile operators are not interested to subside mobile phones with DAB+ as there is not a sustainable business model.
 As they prefer online radio listening the market outlook for DAB in mobile phones is not bright.

-There are an estimated 6 billion FM-receivers in the world, while today there are only 30 million DAB-receivers (two-thirds in the U.K.).
+There are an estimated 6 billion FM-receivers in the world, while today there are only 50 million DAB-receivers (two-thirds in the U.K. and Norway).
+2020 it is estimated that there will be 2,82 billions of smartphones in the world.
+This will probably be the only serious challenge to FM as a listening platform for radio.

 22. Are the listeners asking for more channels?